JoesonChiang/New-Tint-Theme/README.md

 #Tint Bubble Theme

-This is a new Tint theme designed to give the users something different.
+This is a new Tint theme designed to give the users a bubbly and relaxed feel.
-The Bubble Theme allows users to allow their pictures and posts to float around in the page in a random fashion.
+The Bubble Theme allows users to make their pictures and posts float around in the page in a random fashion.

 ##Usage